 It is important to note that if your comment or news logline spans multiple

-lines, you have to put # at the beginning of **every** such line.
+lines, you have to put # or @ at the beginning of _every_ such line.
+Every

-added a new format option for the date() function, and in string.c you fixed a
+you added a new format option for date() function, and in string.c you fixed

 separately and try to make sure your commit messages look something like the

-- Added new 'K' format modifier to date() for printing out number of days
+(PHP date) Added new 'K' format modifier for printing out number of

-- Fixed a memory leak in php_trim() resulting from improper use of zval_dtor().
+(php_trim) Fixed a memory leak resulting from improper use of zval_dtor().

-The # lines will be omitted from the ChangeLog automagically.
+# lines will be omitted from the ChangeLog.
+Alternatively, you might want

-If you don't see your messages in ChangeLog right away, don't worry!
+If you don't see your messages in ChangeLog and NEWS right away, don't worry!

 These files are updated once a day, so your stuff will not show up until